 When Pizza D opened, I was ready to help Mike and Greg reduce their time spent on repetitive tasks, so we identified the parts of their process that could be optimized with tech then worked together to build a set of tools.
 Ultimately, the product turned into a robust employee scheduling and management platform that they've used on a regular basis since they opened the brick and mortar location on Piety Street.

-At this point these tools have helped them free up hundreds of hours that were instead spent dealing with other business issues or, more importantly, spent taking time away from their restaurant, a luxury that is often not afforded to restaurant owners.
+To-date, these tools have helped them free up hundreds of hours that became avilable to deal with other pressing issues or converted to personal time away from the business, a luxury that is often not afforded to restaurant owners.

 Below: A view of the tool in action